masagrator/FPSLocker-Warehouse/Methodology/Advance Wars 1+2/README.md

     value: 2
 ```

-But because setting this with vsync interval to 2 causes input lag to be bigger, we will set for all FPS entries as 1.
+But because setting this with vsync interval to 2 causes bigger input lag, we will set our value for all FPS entries as 1.
 So finally it should be:
 ```yaml
 30FPS: